Invesco Balanced-Risk Retirement Now FundBalanced | Target Maturity

 Interest Rate Risk.
 Interest rate risk refers to the risk that bond prices generally fall as interest rates rise; conversely, bond prices generally rise as interest rates fall.
 Specific bonds differ in their sensitivity to changes in interest rates depending on their individual characteristics, including duration.
 This risk may be magnified due to an underlying fund's use of derivatives that provide leveraged exposure to government bonds.

 Liquidity Risk.
 An underlying fund may hold illiquid securities that it may be unable to sell at the preferred time or price and could lose its entire investment in such securities.
-An underlying fund's significant use of derivative instruments may cause liquidity risk to be greater than other mutual funds that invest in more traditional assets such as stocks and bonds, which trade on markets with more participants.
+An underlying fund's significant use of derivative instruments may cause liquidity risk to be greater than other mutual funds that invest in more traditional assets such as stocks and bonds, which trade on markets with more market participants.

 Market Risk.
 The prices of and the income generated by the underlying funds' securities may decline in response to, among other things, investor sentiment, general economic and market conditions, regional or global instability, and currency and interest rate fluctuations.